Hubs-Foundation/hubs-docs/docs/hubs-features.md

 ### Object Menu

 Open object menus on objects and media in the room.
+Open using tab or space on user.
 ![Hubs Image](../img/object-menu.png)